-Procedural Motion Form Mover & Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 7.
-Repetitious motion The motion is a Repetitious motion A Councillor who has not spoken to the motion or any amendment of it Any matter except: (a) Election of a Chairperson (a) During the election of a Chairperson; (b) When another Councillor is speaking (a) No vote or further discussion on the motion unless it is placed on an agenda for a later meeting; (b) Proceed to next business Debate continues unaffected Yes
+Procedural Motion Form Mover and Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 7.
+Repetitious motion The motion is a Repetitious motion A Councillor who has not spoken to the motion or any amendment of it Any matter except: (a) Election of a Chairperson (a) During the election of aChairperson;(b) When anotherCouncillor is speaking (a) No vote or further discussion on the motion unless it is placed on an agenda for a later meeting; (b) Proceed to next business Debate continues unaffected Yes 8.

-Procedural Motion Form Mover & Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 8.
 Dissent from the Chairperson's ruling That the Chairperson's ruling be dissented from Any Councillor: 1.
 Once moved and seconded, the Chairperson must leave the Chair and a temporary Chairperson elected 2.
 The temporary Chairperson must invite the mover to state the reasons for his or her dissent and the Chairperson may then reply.
 3. The motion must then be put Any ruling made by the Chairperson If carried, the Chairperson must resume the Chair, reverse his or her previous ruling and proceed.
-The motion is in no way a motion of censure or non-confidence, and should not be so regarded resumes the No, other than that the mover may state the reasons for his or her dissent and the Chairperson may then reply
+The motion is in no way a motion of censure or non-confidence, and should not be so regarded If lost, the Chairperson resumes the Chair and the meeting proceeds No, other than that the mover may state the reasons for his or her dissent and the Chairperson may then reply

-Procedural Motion Form Mover & Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 9.
+Procedural Motion Form Mover and Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 9.
 Suspension of standing orders That standing orders be suspended Any Councillor Any matter 1.
-The formalities of the meeting procedure are temporarily disposed of procedure remain in place 2.
-No motion can be accepted by the Chairperson or lawfully be dealt until standing orders are resumed Yes
+The formalities of the meeting procedure are temporarily disposed of The formalities of the meeting procedure remain in place Yes 2.
+No motion can be accepted by the Chairperson or lawfully be dealt until standing orders are resumed

-Procedural Motion Form Mover & Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 10.
+Procedural Motion Form Mover and Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 10.
 Resumption of standing orders That standing orders be resumed Any Councillor Any matter When standing orders have not been suspended The formalities of the meeting procedure are reinstated 1.
 The formalities of the meeting procedure remain temporarily disposed of.
 2. No motion can be accepted by The Chairperson or lawfully be dealt until standing orders are resumed Yes

-Procedural Motion Form Mover & Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 11.
-Close the meeting to the public That the meeting be closed to the public in accordance with section 66 of the Act to Consider Because Any Councillor Any matter included in the definition of Confidential Information prescribed in section 3 of the Act When the meeting is already closed to the public DUDIIC The meeting remains open to the public Yes

-Procedural Motion Form Mover & Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 12.
-Reopen the meeting to the public That the meeting be reopened to the Public Any Councillor Any matter When the meeting is already open to the public The meeting remains closed to the public Yes
+Procedural Motion Form Mover and Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 11.
+Close the meeting to the public That the meeting be closed to the public in accordance with section 66 of the Act to Consider Because Any Councillor Any matter included in the definition of Confidential Information prescribed in section 3 of the Act When the meeting is already closed to the public The meeting is closed to the public The meeting remains open to the public Yes 12.
+Reopen the meeting to the public That the meeting be reopened to the Public Any Councillor Any matter When the meeting is already open to the public The meeting is opened to the public The meeting remains closed to the public Yes 13.

-Procedural Motion Form Mover & Seconder Matter in Respect of Which Motion May be Moved When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on Motion 13.
 Continuance of Meeting That the meeting continue to #:##pm Any Councillor Any matter The time limit specified in Rule 16 is to be substituted with the time limit specified in the continuance motion The meeting stands adjourned to a time, date and place to be then and there announced by the Chairperson No